SprechND30/GraphSAGE_Benchmark/README.md

 ### Preprocessing

 The first step is to turn the specified dataset into the format required by the GraphSAGE algorithm.
-GraphSAGE takes, as input, a the *Networkx* graph, a classification map, and an index map, all stored as .json files.
+GraphSAGE takes, as input, a *Networkx* graph, a classification map, and an index map, all stored as .json files.
 It also requires a feature matrix, stored as a .npy.

 In order to convert the existing dataset into this format, *cd* into the "Preprocessing" directory.
 Here, you will find the scripts, as well as a sub-directory containing the datasets.
 In order to run the program, use the following command: